 - Origins Available:

-The Castellon surname is derived from the same roots as the French word "château," meaning castle.
+The Castellon surname is derived from the same roots as the French word "château", which means "castle".

 The surname Castellon was first found in Artois, a former province of northern France where this illustrious family held a family seat with lands and manor for many centuries.

 Spelling variations of this family name include: Castel, Castet, Castets, Castex, Castelli, Ducastel, Delcastel and many more.

-Another 25 words (2 lines of text) are included under the topic Early Castellon Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Castellon Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: